You cannot copy content of this website, your IP is being recorded.

 Marketing Functional Medicine Practice

 Running any healthcare practice takes long hours and a multi-disciplinary approach.
-Running a buoyant and profitable Functional & Integrative Medical Wellness Practice adds a whole new promotional dynamic to the mix.
+Running a buoyant and profitable Functional Medical Wellness Practice adds a whole new promotional dynamic to the mix.
 Competing for patients is an everyday reality in healthcare and accessing a solution that not only works but also has key facility integration assets not only makes sense, it’s essential given all the other priorities that are consuming your valuable time.
-GOLD Package costs $799/mon and is used by the top clinics in USA & Canada.
+There more than 40,000 functional medicine practitioners in the United States, according to a survey by the Functional Medicine Practitioner Research Network.
+This represents a significant increase from 2010, when there were just over 5,000 practitioners.
+To effectively market a functional medicine practice, focus on building a strong online presence through medical SEO, social media posts, digital advertising on Google PPC and a professional medical website, while also emphasizing patient-centered care and building a strong community presence through local outreach and referrals.

 Marketing Functional Medicine Practice